It's All Over Now, Baby Blue: Other covers

 Many other artists have covered the song.
-Joan Baez, who has sometimes been speculated to be the subject of the song, covered it on her 1965 album Farewell, Angelina.
+Joan Baez covered it on her 1965 album Farewell, Angelina.
 It is one of four Dylan covers on that album, the others being the title track, "Mama, You Been on My Mind" (recorded as "Daddy, You Been on My Mind"), and "A Hard Rain's a-Gonna Fall".
-Baez sings "It's All Over Now, Baby Blue" in a falsetto voice, but retains the power of Dylan's version.
-Baez has continued to perform the song at live concerts well into the modern era.
+Baez sings "It's All Over Now, Baby Blue" in a falsetto voice.
+Baez continued to perform the song at live concerts as of 2005.

-George Harrison, who performed with Dylan in the Traveling Wilburys and also co-wrote the song "I'd Have You Anytime" with Dylan in November 1968, did not cover the song, but did reference the title in his 1987 single, "When We Was Fab".
-One of the lyrics in the song reads "But it's all over now, baby blue", which is a nod from Harrison to his friend Dylan.

 In 1971, Marianne Faithfull recorded a version of "It's All Over Now, Baby Blue", which was first released on the 1985 archival album, Rich Kid Blues.
-Her version of the song, which a review on the AllMusic website says "aches with sadness," was played over the closing credits of the 7th episode of the American period drama television series The Serpent Queen.
+Stacia Proefrock of AllMusic wrote that this version "aches with sadness".
 In 2018, Faithfull recorded the song again for her album Negative Capability.